ammarjagirdar/svaryn-labs-website/content/privacy.md

 ### Aggregated Statistics

-svaryn labs may collect statistics about the behavior of visitors to its website. svaryn labs may display this information publicly or provide it to others.
-However, svaryn labs does not disclose your personally-identifying information.
+Svaryn labs may collect statistics about the behavior of visitors to its website.
+Svaryn labs may display this information publicly or provide it to others.
+However, Svaryn labs does not disclose your personally-identifying information.

 ### Cookies

-To enrich and perfect your online experience, svaryn labs uses “Cookies”, similar technologies and services provided by others to display personalized content, appropriate advertising and store your preferences on your computer.
+To enrich and perfect your online experience, Svaryn labs uses “Cookies”, similar technologies and services provided by others to display personalized content, appropriate advertising and store your preferences on your computer.

-A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns. svaryn labs uses cookies to help svaryn labs identify and track visitors, their usage of https://svarynlabs.com, and their website access preferences. svaryn labs visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using svaryn labs’s websites, with the drawback that certain features of svaryn labs’s websites may not function properly without the aid of cookies.
+A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
+Svaryn labs uses cookies to help Svaryn labs identify and track visitors, their usage of https://svarynlabs.com, and their website access preferences.
+Svaryn labs visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using Svaryn labs’s websites, with the drawback that certain features of Svaryn labs’s websites may not function properly without the aid of cookies.

-By continuing to navigate our website without changing your cookie settings, you hereby acknowledge and agree to svaryn labs’s use of cookies.
+By continuing to navigate our website without changing your cookie settings, you hereby acknowledge and agree to Svaryn labs’s use of cookies.

 ### E-commerce

-Those who engage in transactions with svaryn labs – by purchasing svaryn labs’s services or products, are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, svaryn labs collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with svaryn labs. svaryn labs does not disclose personally-identifying information other than as described below.
+Those who engage in transactions with Svaryn labs – by purchasing Svaryn labs’s services or products, are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+In each case, Svaryn labs collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Svaryn labs.
+Svaryn labs does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

-Although most changes are likely to be minor, svaryn labs may change its Privacy Policy from time to time, and in svaryn labs’s sole discretion. svaryn labs encourages visitors to frequently check this page for any changes to its Privacy Policy.
+Although most changes are likely to be minor, Svaryn labs may change its Privacy Policy from time to time, and in Svaryn labs’s sole discretion.
+Svaryn labs encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.